benrhine/SpringXmlConfigExample/README.md

 * Tomcat 7.0.37
 * Jetty  8.1.12.v20130726

 The later three are all runable from the maven plugin and have been configured with a JNDI datasource.
-Use the commands mvn tomcat6:run, mvn tomcat7:run or mvn jetty:run.

 ####Tested Compilers:

 * Maven 3.0.5